 If the Partner would like to incorporate portions of materials provided by the Scoring Tool and/or DOE into its own materials, the Partner must adhere to the following rules.
-Partners must share an advanced copy of materials that incorporate DOE generated information with their account manager.
+Partners must share an advanced copy of materials that incorporate DOE-generated information with their account manager.

-- If a Partner wants to incorporate the DOE seal into any of its materials, it must first receive permission from DOE, UNLESS the seal is to be used in the exact context as it is used on the Home Energy Score graphic (the first page of the Home Energy Score report). - 2.
-If a Partner refers to the Home Energy Score in its materials, the following standard language must appear on that document (on or near the page in which the Home Energy Score is mentioned): - "The U.S. Department of Energy's Home Energy Score lets homeowners quickly and affordably know how their homes compare to others in terms of energy performance and what steps they can take to improve their home's efficiency." - 3.
-If a Partner wants to incorporate the Home Energy Score (i.e., how a home scored on the 10-point scale) in its own homeowner packet, the Partner is encouraged to provide a context for the Score (e.g., show the entire 10-point scale or state that the home scored a "6 out of 10").
+- The Partner may use the DOE seal or logo only in the exact context as it is used on the Home Energy Score graphic (the first page of the Home Energy Score report).
+If the Partner wishes to use a DOE logo other than the Home Energy Score logos described below, the DOE-Energy Efficiency and Renewable Energy (EERE) logo may be used, but only with permission from DOE. - 2.
+Use of Home Energy Score logos must adhere to the branding guidelines included in the marketing suite of the password-protected Partner Portal. - 3.
+Partners should refer to the Communications Style Guide for guidance when creating Home Energy Score communications materials or referencing the program.
+The guide is available in the Marketing & Outreach Materials section of the Home Energy Score website. - 4.
+If the Partner refers to the Home Energy Score in its materials, it must include a description of the Home Energy Score (on or near the page in which the Home Energy Score is mentioned) using language approved by DOE, such as the standard language included below, language from the DOE Home Energy Score website (www.homeenergyscore.gov), or as approved by the Partner's DOE account manager. - "The U.S. Department of Energy's Home Energy Score lets homeowners, renters, and buyers quickly and affordably know how their homes compare to others in terms of energy performance and what steps they can take to improve their homes' efficiency." - 5.
+If the Partner wants to incorporate the Home Energy Score (i.e., how a home scored on the 10-point scale) in its own homeowner packet, the Partner is encouraged to provide a context for the Score (e.g., show the entire 10-point scale or state that the home scored a "6 out of 10").

-In all cases, Partners are strongly encouraged to work in advance with their DOE Home Energy Score account manager to ensure that a consistent message and clear, accurate information is provided to homeowners.
-Partners are also encouraged to explain that they are working in partnership with DOE.
-DOE will work with its Partners to draft acceptable language as needed.
-Partners are also welcome to use information directly off of the DOE Home Energy Score website to help explain the Score or the program to homeowners.
+In all cases, the Partner is strongly encouraged to work in advance with their DOE Home Energy Score account manager to ensure that a consistent message and clear, accurate information is provided to homeowners.
+The Partner is also encouraged to explain that they are working in partnership with DOE.
+DOE will work with the Partner to draft acceptable language as needed.
+The Partner is welcome to use information directly off of the DOE Home Energy Score website to help explain the Score or the program to homeowners.